UC Davis

 test plot, planted by the Yolo County RCD, see below).

-A couple of acres drill-seeded with several species of
+First attempt, a couple of acres drill-seeded with

-Above: Dunnigan Hills Caltrans test plot, looking south,
+Above: First attempt of Dunnigan Hills Caltrans test plot,

 Above: The Yolo County RCD test plot, Dunnigan Hills, across